Manhunt in France for gunmen who staged deadly ambush to free inmate

 - Oops!Something went wrong.Please try again later.

-A huge manhunt continues in France for the gunmen who ambushed a prison van, shot dead two guards in the vehicle, and then set free the inmate known as "The Fly" who was being transported.
+A huge manhunt continues in France for the gunmen who ambushed a prison van, shot dead two guards in the vehicle, and then set free a prisoner known as "The Fly."

+Interior Minister Gérald Darmanin, speaking on broadcaster RTL, described the search as "unprecedented."

 A car rammed the van carrying the prisoner, forcing it to come to a stop near a highway tollbooth near Incarville.
 Then another vehicle with gunmen inside came up from behind.
 The perpetrators got outside of their cars and opened fire on the van using machine guns.